 - using file integrity monitoring to manage and detect unauthorised changes to webpages.

-Vendor advice on best practices for securing CMS installations can be found at:
+Vendor advice on best practices for securing CMS installations is available for: